 For a world continuing to face environmental challenges, this is excellent news.
-Within industry, doing one’s bit to protect the world has gone from being not much more than buzz word to becoming a strategic business imperative in recent years.
-As society and the planet grapple with issues such as natural disasters, deforestation, overpopulation, climate mitigation and adaptation, etc., companies are continuing to recognise the need to manage their environmental challenges and contribute towards finding solutions to the issues facing us all.
+Within industry, doing one’s bit to protect the world has gone from being not much more than a buzz word to becoming a strategic business imperative in recent years.
+As society and the planet grapple with issues such as viruses, natural disasters, deforestation, overpopulation, climate mitigation and adaptation, etc., companies are continuing to recognise the need to manage their environmental challenges and contribute towards finding solutions to the issues facing us all.

-Within the 2015 version of ISO 14001, organizations are now required to look at their unique context and identify the effect the environment is having on their business.
+Within ISO 14001, organizations are now required to look at their unique context and identify the effect the environment is having on their business.
 It involves taking new factors into account that are specific to their context, such as climate volatility, adaptation to change in the environment and resource availability.
 This is a big leap forward as the effect of the environment on the organization was previously not included in the scope of the standard.

-Clearly, protecting the environment remains a key ethos of ISO 14001 as does the duty of the organization to commit to proactive initiatives to safeguard the environment from harm and degradation.
+Clearly, protecting the environment remains a key ethos of ISO 14001 as does the duty of each organization to commit to proactive initiatives to safeguard the environment from harm and degradation.
 This can include issues such as the sustainable use of resources, preserving the local biodiversity and ecosystems, and taking measures to prevent pollution.

 The previous 2004 version of the standard required commitment to ‘prevention of pollution’, however this is nowadays seen as only a start and is deemed to be an ‘end-of-pipeline’ solution and not a proactive approach to the policy requirement of “Protecting the Environment”.

-Have you ever imagined an environment that is not green, full of waste, and unclean?
-Preserving and protecting our environment should be one of the main goals of the government of every country across the globe.
 A country when we can see an environment that is green, tidy and clean is surely a successful country.
 Many businesses say that there is a need to protect the environment, but do not really make any effort to do anything about it.
 Are you one of these businesses?
 What can we do to encourage everyone to take action to protect the environment?